QuanjianSong/UniVST/README.md

 <details>
 <summary>Animatediff-v2</summary>

+First, you need to download the [motion module](https://huggingface.co/guoyww/animatediff/blob/main/mm_sd_v15_v2.ckpt) to the dir `ckpts`.

-You can run with a single click `sh scripts/start_animatediff.sh` to get the stylized results.
+Then, you can run with a single click `sh scripts/start_animatediff.sh` to get the stylized results.
 Alternatively, you can also follow the steps below for customization.

 #### • 1.Perform inversion for original video.
 ```